 Elephant Zebra in the Room

 Editors note: This post was originally published in August 2018 and has been completely revamped and updated for accuracy and comprehensiveness.

 Enterprise mobility’s elephant in the room is that Android security patches are rarely applied to the corporate-owned mobile fleet.
 The mobile operating system is a proven vehicle for attack via vulnerabilities in the OS, and yet companies struggle to apply patches in a timely manner.

-Google proactively (or sometimes reactively) releases monthly patches for Android via the Security Bulletin.
-The same patches are provided to device manufacturers, like Zebra, for inclusion in their custom Android Device OSs.
-Those builds, called LifeGuard™ by Zebra, provide security and support beyond the standard 3 year support window for Android.
-Extending support extends the life of rugged devices and lowers the cost of ownership.
+Google proactively (and sometimes reactively) releases monthly patches for Android via the Security Bulletin.
+The same patches are provided to device manufacturers, like Zebra, for inclusion in their custom Android OSs.
+Those builds, called LifeGuard™ by Zebra, provide security and support beyond the standard 3-year support window for Android.
+Extending support with security patches extends the life of rugged devices in the enterprise and lowers the cost of ownership.

 Workshops are an easy way to get projects off to the right start, which is one of the many reasons why BlueFletch encourages these engagements.

 If setup and run correctly, these sessions can reveal the client’s needs, business goals, and written assumptions, while also allowing your team to better determine the cost, effort, and risks of a project.
 Ultimately, the goal of a workshop is to define the project roadmap and help stakeholders move from uncertainty to certainty.